D0NTASKME/AETHER-QKD/README.md

 This project is designed for educational and research purposes, to provide a **reproducible framework** for adaptive QKD simulations, and to introduce the broader community to the concept of a “quantum immune system.”

+AETHER-QKD is a Python-based simulator of an adaptive quantum key distribution (QKD) system, inspired by the principles of biological immune systems.
+For an extended article and full explanation of the architecture, see the [AETHER project page](https://www.alwaysask.co.uk/portfolio-2-2/project-one-ephnc-tk2l7).

 ---

 ## Motivation